Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 More beauty on the road.
-(Couldn’t get the NM State Police to hold up traffic while I took the picture!)
-In this area, I-40 and the railroad tracks are between ’66 and the view.
+(I couldn’t get the NM State Police to hold up traffic while I took the picture!)
+I-40 and the railroad tracks are between ’66 and the view in this area.

 Now the dust is beginning to show much more as the wind gusts are likely up around 60 miles an hour.
 This one was truly “Drive by”, taken thru the side window.
 At least the window was down!
-Didn’t want to get out in that stuff!
+I didn’t want to get out in that stuff!

 Again – still later after Day 12 – Albuquerque NM start